BrandonIrizarry/goptparse/README.md

 There is one limitation though: both `--help` and `-h` flags are now reserved by the application; defining your own `--help` or `-h` is illegal.

+### Multiline help strings

+Multiline strings can be used for more elaborate help output; see the definition of the "color" flag in the example below.
+The string can be formatted as you wish; the library will handle the necessary pretty-printing.
+For example, you can format the string such that each subsequent line has the same left-margin.

 ## Example usage